 These are some of the most common ways in which people could suffer a break or fracture.
+You would only be able to claim for these types of injuries if you can prove a third party owed you a duty of care and your injury was at least partially caused by them not adhering to this.
 For more information on this type of injury, call our advisors today.

 How much compensation do you get for losing the tip of your finger?
 This and questions similar to this are queries which we are frequently asked in cases where people lose part of a digit due to either a traumatic or medical amputation.
 Losing part or all of a finger can cause you to suffer seriously reduced functionality in the hand affected.
 As such, we can see in the table at the top of this guide that payouts for such injuries can be higher.

 Whether you lost part of or a whole finger (or fingers) in the workplace or through other circumstances, you could be able to claim compensation.
 The amount of partial finger amputation compensation will depend on factors including the degree of the amputation and which fingers are affected.

 If you have suffered any form of injury or illness the first thing we recommend you do is to seek whatever medical treatment you need.
 Your health and recovery should be your number one concern in the immediate aftermath of an accident.
 Once you have sought treatment, you can think about what you need to do should you wish to make a claim.

 To make a personal injury claim, there are pieces of evidence which you can collect and steps you can take to help your case have a greater chance of success.

 - Report your accident to any relevant authorities, such as the police, an employer, shop, or local council.